Andrade Goncalo

 - 20 years of experience in the F&V sector in different fields

-- 10 years of experience in PO management and operational programmes in Hungary
+- 10 years of experience in PO management and Operational Programmes in Hungary

-- managing director of Medifruct Kft
+- Managing director of Medifruct Kft

-- partner of a stone fruit cherry farming company
+- Partner of a cherry production company

 Martini Lisa

-Vicepresident, AREFLH (FR)
+Vice President, AREFLH (FR)

 Director, F.IN.A.F.
 (IT)